Waikato Plains: Geography

 A considerable amount of the land is peaty, and significant sections especially in the north east are still undrained swamp.
-Dozens shallow riverine lakes lie at the central and southern end of the lower plain, notably Lake Waikare.
+Dozens of shallow riverine lakes lie at the central and southern end of the lower plain, notably Lake Waikare.

+This part of the Wailkato watershed is currently managed as the Middle Waikato Management Zone and the Lower Waikato Management Zone.